biddyweb/android-rcs-ims-stack/trunk/core/README.txt

 See Opensource issue details at http://code.google.com/p/android-rcs-ims-stack/issues/list

 V2.5.16
+- Issue 204:	stack: INVITE RESTART is not blackbird compliant

 V2.5.15
 - Issue 182		Stack: Exception in receiving file transfer if header byte-range is in format like 1-*/123456